Evertras/cynomys/README.md

 Use in a Docker container for Docker-related networking, or just use the raw binary for native level testing.

+Optional HTTP server that provides a simple landing page to show current status and configuration of the given `cyn` instance.

 ### Future

+These will be converted to issues in the future, but some other ideas...

 Test that connectivity is NOT made between different machines that should not talk to each other, for firewall/security reasons.